Chinthurst School: History

-Chinthurst School was founded in 1908 by Miss Alice Katherine Atkins in a perfume factory.
+Chinthurst School was founded in 1908 by Alice Katherine Atkins in a perfume factory.
 Two years later, the first dedicated school building was erected on farmland at the present site.
 Records from the school's early days have not survived.
 However, it is apparent that under Miss Atkins and her headmistress in the 1910s, Miss Thwaites, the establishment was principally a girls' school that accepted a limited number of boarders.
-The distinguished archaeologist Aileen Fox (then Aileen Henderson) remembered, on joining the school as an 11-year-old in 1918: Chinthurst was run by the formidable Miss Thwaites, and took some thirty girls, some of them boarders, between the ages of eight and fifteen.
+The archaeologist Aileen Fox (then Aileen Henderson) remembered, on joining the school as an 11-year-old in 1918: Chinthurst was run by the formidable Miss Thwaites, and took some thirty girls, some of them boarders, between the ages of eight and fifteen.
 We were divided into three classes, mostly taught by Miss Thwaites ... a Dickensian figure, shabbily dressed, thin, erect, with a sallow complexion, a pointed nose, dark eyes and a penetrating voice.
 She was a good teacher though severe and had little patience with the mediocre or lazy child.

 In 1934, a Major Bradley bought the school for his son and bride as a wedding present.
 Described as "liberal for the time", it appears to have been reasonably prosperous as a co-educational day and boarding school.
 More buildings were added in this period.

-After the second world war, Chinthurst remained a co-educational day and boarding school until the Bradleys sold the school in 1953 to Mr Ronald Kelley and his wife, Joan.
-Mr Kelley remained headmaster until his retirement in 1977.
+After the second world war, Chinthurst remained a co-educational day and boarding school until the Bradleys sold the school in 1953 to Ronald Kelley and his wife, Joan.
+Kelley remained headmaster until his retirement in 1977.

-Within a few years of taking over, Ronald Kelley changed Chinthurst into a modern boys' prep school.
+Within a few years of taking over, Ronald Kelley changed Chinthurst into a boys' prep school.
 In doing so, boarding was phased out and girls were no longer taught.
 In 1976, the school was changed from a proprietary business to an educational trust, and the Reverend Brian Batty became headmaster until 1982.

-Headmaster Mr Trevor Egan and his wife, Heather, were appointed in 1983.
-Under their leadership for the next 26 years, the school thrived and expanded, offering much wider opportunities to the pupils than in the past.

-Following Mr and Mrs Egan's retirement in 2009, Mr Ian Thorpe was appointed headmaster.
+Headmaster Trevor Egan and his wife, Heather, were appointed in 1983.
+Following their retirement in 2009, Ian Thorpe was appointed headmaster.
 From 2012, the school enrolled girls at all grades in response to demand.

-Mr David Williams was appointed headmaster in September 2013.
-He was followed in April 2015 by Mr Tim Button, previously the School's deputy headmaster.
-In February 2017, Miss Cathy Trundle was appointed headteacher.